Grasshopper Business Phone Service—Our 2020 Review

 Grasshopper doesn’t offer any desk phones, mobile devices, or other equipment because it was designed to work on top of your existing landline or mobile service.

-Because Grasshopper uses virtual phone numbers, all your calls are directed to a digital line.
+Grasshopper uses virtual phone numbers, meaning all your calls are directed to a digital line.
 That digital line can then forward your calls to any device you like—whether it’s your desktop computer, your landline, or your mobile device.
 That’s good news if you’re looking for a professional phone service that doesn’t require you to invest hundreds (or thousands) into new hardware and desk phones.

 However, it also means you’ll have to pay for both your Grasshopper plan and your phone service.
 So if you want every employee in your office to have their own phone, you’ll need to pay for a landline phone service plus a Grasshopper VoIP plan.